 - Medicine, where indoor cultivations require roughly four times as much energy on a per square-foot basis as a hospital.

-With even higher projections set for market revenue—now pushing $8 billion annually—focus shifts toward energy demands on the production side.
+With high projections set for market revenue, focus shifts toward energy demands on the production side.
 Measures of sustainability for cannabis cultivation, and how to achieve them, have yet to be agreed upon as the market continues to evolve nationwide.